 Customer Display Overview

-Customer displays show information about retail items and prices.
+A customer display is a Point of Sale hardware that shows information about retail items and prices.
 Typically, they stand alone with a weighted base that can be extended to different heights or they are integrated to the rear of the POS terminal.

 What are the different types of customer displays?